 But bonuses for what?
 The story, involving a pair of newspaperman (Matthew McConaughey and David Oyelowo) on the trail of a murder mystery with the help of McConaughey’s character’s younger brother (Zac Efron), never comes together in the main thrust.
 They wander around interviewing a man (John Cusack) accused of killing a racist Sheriff, and Efron’s character gets hot and bothered by the suspect’s fiance (Nicole Kidman).
 Things go on from here, but the central mystery is tepid to the core.
 The thing about the film, if it matters, is that the story doesn’t work a lick.

-The other thing though: I, nor, it seems Daniels, care one damn bit.
-For The Paperboy has such a high fever and is so committed to its melodramatic exploitation barbecue it attains a certain delusional charisma that serenades and seduces in spite of its hairy formlessness.
+But The Paperboy has such a high fever and is so committed to its melodramatic exploitation barbecue it attains a certain delusional charisma that serenades and seduces in spite of its hairy formlessness.
 Daniels uses all manner of technique, from grainy cinematography to insert shots to crash zooms to woozy camerawork, to serve mood right down our throats, and the sincerity of the film, its complete refusal to go for “irony” in any capacity, is a cool drink of water on a hot summer’s day.
-This isn’t a “bad” film mocking its badness; it’s a film that is bad, doesn’t care, and merrily struts along using the bad bricks to construct a good film anyway, and that is something to respect in this day and age.

 Texture is a strange word to use for this sort of production, but if the main narrative fails, the sub-blaxploitation vibe of certain elements actually comes away with a curiously well-informed understanding of race relations.
 The film’s best character, a maid played with snark and icy fire by R & B singer Macy Gray, narrates with clinical detachment and has a blast exploring her workaday relationship to her white employers (mocking the idea that we would expect her to care enough to emote or fully pay attention to a bunch of white people who show her no respect).
 The way the film’s whites treat her, as well as Oyelowo’s passionate, commanding self-starter in a world where whites would rather he be quiet and subservient, is carefully delineated and honest.
 The whites sway between begrudging acceptance, mockery, and genial patronizing, feigning niceness in a way that reveals their inner discomfort and smug self-superiority.